flexivrobotics/flexiv_rdk/README.md

 ### Python RDK

-Python 3.8 is required to run Python RDK, see Flexiv RDK Manual for more details.
-The instruction below applies to all supported OS.
+Python 3.8 and 3.10 are supported by RDK, see Flexiv RDK Manual for more details.
+A brief instruction is provided below and applies to all supported OS.

-1. Check Python version is 3.8.x:
+1. Check Python version is 3.8.x or 3.10.x:

         python3 --version